Founderroni/skinsteal/README.md

 ### steal everyone on the servers skin
 ### https://streamable.com/7niuie

+### You need the go programming language installed to use this

 ### to setup: <br>
 - go build src/main.go
 - run main.exe